dspeyer/dspeyer.github.io/magic.md

 Many spirits are natives of other planes.
 Some of those are structured to be easy to pull into ours.
 Summoning spells do three things: pull a spirit from its native plane to the caster's location, control it, and connect it to a suitable body.
 Interplanar travel mostly makes mockery of distance, so there's no need to worry about whether a suitable spirit is "nearby".
 If the constructed body is rendered non-functional, the magic holding the spirit on this plane will also be broken.

-Sometimes spirits that are natives of other planes will be on ours for more permanent reasons, and some spirits are native here.
-These spirits can be compelled and/or offered bodies using similar magic.
-Though any compulsion targetting a specific spirit allows a will save (generic summoning spells that are saved against simply grab a different spirit of the same species).

-Bodies for weak spirits usually require these materials:

-* Celestials: Feathers and tears
-* Elementals: The substance they are named after
-* Fey: Leaves
-* Infernals: Claws and blood
-* Abberations: Scales, teeth and tentacles

-Bodies for more powerful spirits may require rarer or more specific materials.

-When a spirit summons itself, it can be considerably less picky about materials, provided they resemble the requirement in some way.
-A determined infernal could summon itself into an iron sickle that had been left out in the rain, and many a half-blood grows to fear farming equipment for this reason.
-A third-party summoner, even a fellow infernal, cannot make use of this class of shortcut.

 ## Spirits, Bodies and Reproduction

 Most animals, including human bodies, reproduce via sex.
 Most spirits, including human souls, reproduce via love.
 Most of the time, a child's biological parents and soul parents are the same.
 Human instincts encourage this: finding those we love more sexually attractive and those we have sex with more romantically attractive.
 But the system isn't perfect.
 Unensouled fetuses tend to self-terminate around five monthes post-conception.
 Unembodied souls can stick around for longer, sometimes attaching to a parent and sometimes floating free.